-For the more experienced runners try and identify what time you would like and ask yourself if that goal is achievable.
-Look back at your previous best and break down your training into separate parts.
+Look back at your previous best times for longer runs and break down your training into separate parts.
 Look at what mistakes you made and what worked well.
 Was your diet good?
-Did you do enough long runs?
+Did you do enough long training runs?
 How organised was your training week?
-Be harsh on your previous attempts and make a New Year’s resolution to improve your weak areas.
+Be harsh on your previous attempts and make it a resolution to improve your weak areas.

-You need to be committed for the whole program and not dip in and out of it like a gym membership.
-My coach always told me to run when you can run because you will always have days when you cannot run and wish you had!
-This includes running when you do not have any injuries, but 'just don’t feel like it'.
+Experienced coaches will tell you to run when you can run - because you will always have days when you cannot and wish you had!
+This includes still running when you 'just don’t feel like it', as you can never predict what might happen during the training.
 Bad weather is a perfect example.
-There are some nights when it is dangerous to go out.
-Being on top of your training will mean you have some flexibility when something comes up.
+There are some nights when it is to hazardous to go out.
+Being on top of your training will mean that you have some flexibility when something comes up.

 However, let’s not make out this is a complete life changing moment.
 You are being asked to make at least a 12-week commitment to your training and diet.
 That leaves another 40 or so other weeks free in your year.

 Share the pain

 Try and find someone you can go out and run with early on, someone to share your training campaign.
 Running on your own in horrible weather can be hell, so why not share this pain with someone else!
 Particularly if it’s someone who’s already run a marathon and knows what’s involved.

 Find a running buddy or even better go out and discover a friendly running club.
 Running with other people can also be fun and it’s a great way of meeting new people.

 This tip might be a bit too late for some events.
 But there are so many races and runs that you can take part in before you tackle the big one, including half marathons.

 Entering another long-distance race a decent amount of time before your full marathon attempt is great because it will give you a mini-target that will boost your motivation.
 And completing the event can give you a big psychological boost.
 Self-belief and having a positive mental attitude are as important as your actual physical training routine.